lkpworkspace/my_frame/README.md

 * Defect:
 	- Only support linux
-	- No document (you can read the comment to understand the program)
+	- No document (you can find more docs in the code)

 ## class summary